 7) Finally, type exit and press Enter.

-After that, restart PC to check if the “Automatic Repair, Your PC did not start correctly” error has been resolved.
+8) After that, restart the PC to check if the “Automatic Repair, Your PC did not start correctly” error has been resolved.
 If not, keep reading.

 Method 4: Disable Antivirus

-Some reports suggest that your antivirus could cause error “Automatic Repair, Your PC did not start correctly."
+Some reports suggest that your antivirus could cause the error “Automatic Repair, Your PC did not start correctly”.
 Therefore, you need to disable the early launch anti-malware protection option.